It isn't easy being a hip-hop parent.

 Speaking as a non-rapping parent of an almost-nine-month-old daughter myself, parenting in general—whether you're in your early 20s and sitting on millions or you're in your early 30s and driving a Ford Escape—is really fucking hard.

 From something as relatively minor as what time you're able to go to the gym (if you're even granted the opportunity) to something as important as your general outlook on life, like it or not, becoming a parent completely changes everything.

 Just ask Chance The Rapper, whose daughter, Kensli Bennett, is set to turn two years old next month.

 During a recent appearance on NPR's What's Good with Stretch & Bobbito podcast, the Chicago emcee discussed how becoming a parent has changed his approach to music and what it took for him to fully understand what is most important in life.

-While Kensli is obviously Chance's top priority and No. 1 responsibility, she is far from the only child he has positively impacted this year.
+While Kensli is obviously Chance's top priority and number one responsibility, she is far from the only child being positively impacted by his work.
 In March, Chance convinced the folks at Live Nation to donate $1 million to Chicago Public Schools.